SQUARESPACE / SELLING DASHBOARDS

 The addition of “quick links” in the footer helped them to access their important workflows more quickly

-Using the framework and accompanying components, five net-new selling dashboards were designed in less than three months
+Using the framework and accompanying components, 5 net-new dashboards were designed in less than 3 months

 During that period, 19 new Figma components within 13 patterns were inserted over 12,000 times by 12 teams